Heliarco/digital-papers-please/README.md

 ## ⚠️ Disclaimer

 This is a work of satire commenting on recent EU legislation requiring age verification.
-No actual surveillance infrastructure was implemented in the making of this repository.
+No actual surveillance infrastructure was implemented - yet - in the making of this repository.

 ---